amida-tech/orange-api/docs/src/patients.md

 When a user is created, a corresponding patient for them is also created.
 The user can then optionally create more patients for e.g., children dependents.

 Patients can then be shared with other users.
-There are three levels of sharing: *family prime*, *family* and *anyone*. *Family prime* is intended to represent family extremely close to the patient (e.g., parents) who should have access to almost everything, *family* is intended for wider family of the patient, and *anyone* is intended for everyone else (e.g., doctors).
+There are three levels of sharing: *family prime* (`prime`), *family* (`family`) and *anyone* (`anyone`). *Family prime* is intended to represent family extremely close to the patient (e.g., parents) who should have access to almost everything, *family* is intended for wider family of the patient, and *anyone* is intended for everyone else (e.g., doctors).

 At the patient level, a user's access to data is determined by which one of the above three groups they're a member of.
-A patient can set global *read* or *write* permissions for each of the three share categories, as well as an additional overriding *read*/*write* permission for each user the patient is shared with.
+A patient can set global *read* (`read`) or *read-write* (`write`) permissions for each of the three share categories, as well as an additional overriding *read*/*write* permission for each user the patient is shared with (so each share has either `read`, `write` or `default` permissions).

+In a patient response object, `access_anyone`, `access_family` and `access_prime` represent the permissions of the *anyone*/*family*/*family prime* share user groups respectively.
+The `access` field denotes the current user's access to the patient, and will always be either `read` or `write` (if it is set to `default`, it will be changed to the relevant value; this is **not** true of the `/patients/:id/share/` endpoints).

-These generic permissions control access to most of a patient's resources, but medications and journal entries are slightly more complicated.
+These generic permissions control access to most of a patient's resources, but medications, journal entries, doses and schedules are slightly more complicated.
 As described in the medications section, each medication has its own additional set of access controls.
 For each of their medications, the patient can explicitly set the access level of *family prime*, *family* and *anyone*.

-There are four levels here: `read`, `write`, `implicit` and `none`. `read`, `write` and `none` do as expected, and `implicit` allows users access to information _related to_ the medication, but not specifically about the medication.
-This means they can view journal entries with the medication tagged in, but not the medication data itself.
-At the moment, it doesn't grant any other permissions over `none`, but there is the capability for expansion in the future.
+This then controls access to that medication, any journal entries tagged with that medication, any schedule events for that medication, and any dose events for that medication.

+There are three access levels that can be set for each group on this per-medication basis: `read`, `write` and `none`. `read` and `write` behave as they do in a patient-wide context, and `none` means that that user group has no access at all to the medication or it's resources.

-Each patient returned by the API has an `avatar` field containing the URL of that patient's avatar (image) endpoint.
-As documented below, `GET`ting this URL returns the user's avatar (initially a default image) and `POST`ing to this URL with raw image data sets the avatar to the POSTed data.
+Each patient returned by the API has an `avatar` field containing the path of that patient's avatar (image) endpoint.
+As documented below, `GET`ting this path returns the user's avatar (initially a default image) and `POST`ing to this path with raw image data sets the avatar to the POSTed data.

 ## User's Patients [/patients]